gitlabhq/gitlabhq/doc/api/users.md

 Deletes a user.
 Available only for administrators.
-This is an idempotent function, calling this function for a non-existent user id still returns a status code `200 Ok`.
+This is an idempotent function, calling this function for a non-existent user id still returns a status code `200 OK`.
 The JSON response differs if the user was actually deleted or not.
 In the former the user is returned and in the latter not.